November 2015 Paris attacks: 2016 Brussels raids

 On 15 March 2016, Belgian police carried out a raid on a house in the suburb of Forest in Brussels.
 A police statement said that the raid was related to the Paris attacks.
 Four police officers were wounded in the raid, and a manhunt for escaped suspects followed.

 On 18 March 2016, there were further raids in the Molenbeek area of Brussels.
 Two suspects were reportedly injured in one such raid and a third suspect was killed.
 Five people, one identified as Salah Abdeslam, suspected accomplice in the Paris attacks, were arrested during the raid.

 Media depictions

 One of the people who was present in the Bataclan theatre on 13 November 2015 during the terrorist attacks was a French artist who works under the pseudonym Fred Dewilde.
 In October 2016, he published a graphic novel about his firsthand experience of these tragic events, named Mon Bataclan.

+On 27 April 2016, American rock band Pierce the Veil released a song titled "Circles", inspired by the November 2015 Paris terrorist attacks.

 On 6 June 2018, Gédéon and Jules Naudet released the documentary November 13: Attack on Paris.

 On 5 October 2022, the French film November was released, directed by Cédric Jimenez and starring Jean Dujardin, that depicts the investigations and the interventions of the police (in particular of the anti-terrorist sub-directorate) during the five days which followed the attacks.

+Alice Winocour's 2022 feature film Revoir Paris (Paris Memories) looked at the effects of the aftermath of a group of people trapped in an attached bistro and starred Virginie Efira.

+A 4-part miniseries named Les Espions de la Terreur was released by M6 in 2024.
+It shows the aftermath of the November attacks through the eyes of the French Secret Service.